Monday, July 22, 2024

 Decor items ordered online

 That said, it is true that we still do not have access to good-quality toys, stationery, school supplies and kitchen paper towels (what's up with that?) that are readily available in the West.
-We usually reserve shopping for these items when we travel.
+We usually reserve shopping for these items when we travel abroad.
 And although International grocery items are available to a great extent, I still rely on my husband's business trips to SG and some of my obliging friends and family in the US to procure a select few of my pantry staples.
 I'm keeping my fingers crossed that this will change in the future.

 14. Contribution to the country